 According to Colman, he began playing poker because he liked to gamble.
-He took money left over from losses on cash betting sports on sports betting sites and used the leftovers to start playing poker.
-Because he enjoyed the format and sense of finality that comes with heads-up tournaments, he spent his time playing those games.
+He took money left over from his losses on sports betting sites and used it to start playing poker.
+Because he enjoyed the format and the sense of finality that comes with heads-up tournaments, he spent most of his time playing those games.

-Although he was immediately successful, his gambling nature put him in an unfortunate disadvantage: he had zero bankroll management skills.
+Although he was immediately successful, his gambling nature put him at an unfortunate disadvantage: he had zero bankroll management skills.
 He just upped the stakes every chance he got.
-In one session, particularly, he started playing at low buy-in matches of $5k, ended the day at $50k, and lost it all by the next afternoon.
+In one session, particularly, he started playing at low buy-in matches of $5K, ended the day at $50K, and lost it all by the next afternoon.
 By his own admission, Colman has gone broke more times than he can recall.
 He says he learned his lesson and changed his approach after a multi-year ban from PokerStars for multi-accounting in 2013.
-By the time they allowed him back on the site, he’d decided to stick with $1ks and eventually also found success at $2ks and $5ks
+By the time they allowed him back on the site, he’d decided to stick with $1K’s and eventually also found success at $2k’s and $5K’s.

 → World Series of Poker ←